apache/cloudstack-documentation/source/installguide/configuration.rst

 #.
 Click Next.

 #.
-Configure the IP range for public Internet traffic.
-Enter the
-   following details, then click Add.
-If desired, you can repeat this step to add more public Internet IP ranges.
-When done, click Next.

-   -  **Gateway.** The gateway in use for these IP addresses.

-   -  **Netmask.** The netmask associated with this IP range.

-   -  **VLAN.** The VLAN that will be used for public traffic.

-   -  **Start IP/End IP.** A range of IP addresses that are assumed to be accessible from the Internet and will be allocated for access to guest networks.

-#.
 In a new zone, CloudStack adds the first pod for you.
 You can always
    add more pods later.
 For an overview of what a pod is, see :ref:`about-pods`

    To configure the first pod, enter the following, then click Next:

-   -  **Pod Name.** A name for the pod.
+   -  **Pod Name.** (Obligatory) A name for the pod.

-   -  **Reserved system gateway.** The gateway for the hosts in that pod.
+   -  **Reserved system gateway.** (Obligatory) The gateway for the hosts in that pod.

-   -  **Reserved system netmask.** The network prefix that defines the pod's subnet.
+   -  **Reserved system netmask.** (Obligatory) The network prefix that defines the pod's subnet.
 Use CIDR notation.

-   -  **Start/End Reserved System IP.** The IP range in the management network that CloudStack uses to manage various system VMs, such as Secondary Storage VMs, Console Proxy VMs, and DHCP.
+   -  **Start/End Reserved System IP.** (Start Reserved System IP - obligatory) The IP range in the management network that CloudStack uses to manage various system VMs, such as Secondary Storage VMs, Console Proxy VMs, and DHCP.
       For more information, see :ref:`about_system_reserved_ip_addresses`

 #.
-Specify a range of VLAN IDs to carry guest traffic for each physical
-   network (see VLAN Allocation Example ), then click Next.
+Configure the IP range for guest traffic.
+Guest network traffic is
+   communication between end-user virtual machines.
+Enter the following details, then click Add.
+When done, click Next.

+   -  **Guest Gateway.** The gateway in use for these IP addresses.

+   -  **Guest Netmask.** The netmask associated with this IP range.

+   -  **Guest Start IP/ GuestEnd IP.** A range of IP addresses that are assumed to be accessible from the Internet and will be allocated for access to guest networks.

+   -  **VLAN / VNI ID.** The VLAN / VNI ID's that will be used for guest traffic.

 #.
 In a new pod, CloudStack adds the first cluster for you.
 You can
    always add more clusters later.
 For an overview of what a cluster is,